jaredmdunn/wherever-we-go/02_characters/02_skills.md

 - Disappearing into the shadows of an alley.
 - Stalking prey through underbrush.

-### Tinkering
+### Mobility
-The ability to build, repair, or modify tools, structures, and gear.
+Speed, balance, and ability to maneuver with precision—running, jumping, tumbling, climbing, etc.

 Examples:
-- Rigging a makeshift trap.
+- Sprinting across a collapsing bridge.
-- Repairing a broken crossbow.
+- Scaling a high wall without gear.
-- Upgrading an ally’s armor with scavenged parts.
+- Dodging through a crowded marketplace.

 ---